 Working with a teacher, you can practice those topics and zero in on what you really want to learn, instead of searching for terms across multiple vocabulary lists and chapters or lessons.
 This level of efficient learning is more difficult with apps, although most do have word lookup features, but they are time consuming.
-Unfortunately, online dictionaries are not built into these apps, but instead, they rely on their own content or tools like Google Translate (see my article about machine translation), which are not ideal in terms of contextualized and authentic language, not to mention difficulties with slang.
+Unfortunately, online dictionaries are not built into these apps, but instead, they rely on their own content or tools like Google Translate, which are not ideal in terms of contextualized and authentic language, not to mention difficulties with slang.

 One advantage that apps have is that they offer on-demand learning on mobile platforms.
 Certainly, you can learn with an instructor using Skype, Zoom, Google Hangouts, etc. (see my article comparing video chat platforms) on your mobile devices, but the ability to pick up a phone or tablet and just practice or learn whenever you have some downtime is easier with apps.
 There is something to be said for setting a regular appointment for meeting with your online instructor – accountability is much higher when you are dealing with another person, and you are less likely to get off track and slow down or stop your lessons.
 This is a distinct advantage of working with a live teacher, as one of the biggest problems with apps is how frequently users quit, despite their convenience factor.